govuk-one-login/ipv-cri-kbv-hmrc-front/README.md

 #### Browser tests

-Browser tests are run from the [tests/browser](./tests/browser/) folder, with appropriate quick start documentation located there.subfolder of this project, with more details available there.
+Browser tests are run from the [tests/browser](./tests/browser/) folder, with appropriate quick start documentation located there.

 ## Licence